Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Select Comfort Systems Heating & Air Conditioning a call at 801-305-4777.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Select Comfort Systems a call at 801-305-4777.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.